misomip/isomip-plus/To-do_list.md

     16. [Thermal/haline/u* in supplementary](https://github.com/misomip/isomip-plus/issues/18) -> Xylar Asay-Davis
     17. Shifted time axis spaghetti plots -> Claire
     18. hysteresis?
-    19. vertical profiles of T and S (different x positions, each corner of + sign) temp vs distance from ice (rather than depth)
+    19. vertical profiles of T and S (different x positions, each corner of + sign) temp vs distance from ice (rather than depth) -> Claire

         *Submit plots and code back to main by pull request by 30 June.
 Beginning of July writing hackathon!*
 6. Write descriptions about each of the figures on Overleaf for the results section, especially figures that won't qualitatively change